 Recreational Facility Resources

 Ice resurfacing equipment can produce carbon monoxide (CO) and nitrogen dioxide (NO2).
 Inadequate air ventilation can allow exhaust gases to collect indoor and make people sick.
-CO is an colourless, odourless, tasteless gas produces by the incomplete combustion of fuels like gasoline, propane, and natural gas engines.
+CO is a colourless, odourless, tasteless gas produces by the incomplete combustion of fuels like gasoline, propane, and natural gas engines.
 Carbon monoxide reduces the oxygen carrying capacity of the blood.
 Levels of CO in public recreational facilities are to be maintained below 25ppm or as low as reasonably possible.
 Nitrogen dioxide irritates the lungs, air passages and nose.
 Levels of NO2 in public recreational facilities are to be maintained below 1ppm or as low as reasonably possible.

-Symptoms of Co and NO2 poisoning include dizziness, light headed, headaches, trouble thinking clearly, coughing, hard to breathe, sick to your stomach and vomit, irritation of eyes and throat.
+Symptoms of CO and NO2 poisoning include dizziness, light headed, headaches, trouble thinking clearly, coughing, hard to breathe, sick to your stomach and vomit, irritation of eyes and throat.
 If experiencing symptoms please inform the rink operator, exit to fresh air and visit the closest hospital.
 NO2 poisoning symptoms may take over 24 hours to appear.